stevedekorte/vertex.js/README.txt

 ABOUT
 -----

 vertex.js is a graph database inspired by filesystems that supports automatic garbage collection and is built on node.js and tokyocabinet.
 It uses HTTP as it's communication protocol and JSON as it's request and response data format.
-It's MIT licensed and was written by Steve Dekorte and Rich Collins.
+It's MIT licensed and was written by Rich Collins and Steve Dekorte.

 ADVANTAGES
 ----------

-Speed

-Vertex.js services 100,000s of reads per second, 10,000s of writes per second and 1,000s of requests per second (official benchmarks forthcoming).

 Flexibility

-Vertex.js is schemaless.
-It naturally models arbitrary graphs.
-You avoid the hassles encountered when modeling irregular data with relational databases.
+Vertex.js is schemaless allowing it to naturally model arbitrary graphs and irregular data.

 Uptime

-Granular locking allows for data migrations that only disable individual features for individual user accounts.

-Scalability

-Graphs make it easy to manually partition data.
-You just move a path to a new vertex.js instance.
+Fine grain migrations.
+The database is not locked during migrations (due to creation of large indexes).

 Extensibility

 Vertex.js supports addons.
-You can modify the API and implement complex queries, all using javascript.
+You can extent and modify the API to implement complex queries, all using javascript.

-REST
+Simplicity

-All vertices in the database are accessible vias paths.
+All vertices in the database are accessible via paths.
 This provides natural mapping between URLs and DB objects.

 INSTALL AND RUN
 ---------------